 The Four Foundations of Chirology

-When I studied hand reading I was instructed by my UK tutors to ignore the lines in the hands.
+When I first studied hand reading I was instructed by my UK tutors to initially ignore the lines in the hands.
 I was taught instead to focus on the four areas of hand analysis that form a foundation that comes before the study of the lines.
 These are shapes, skins, thumbs and glyphs:

 - The hand shape – shows expression.
 Is it an earth, water, fire or air shape?